kanchanchy/kanchanchy.github.io/_pages/about.md

 Recent News
 ======
+* [12/23/2023]  A research paper titled “Deep Learning with Spatiotemporal Data: A Deep Dive into GeotorchAI” was accepted in ICDE 2024.
 * [08/15/2023]  Completed Internship at Wherobots Inc. as a Research & Development Intern.
 * [06/19/2023]  Attended ACM SIGMOD 2022, volunteered to organize the conference and presented my work: “A Demonstration of GeoTorchAI: A Spatiotemporal Deep Learning Framework”.
 * [04/24/2023]  Received ACM SIGMOD 2023 student travel grant to attend the conference and present a paper.
 Also, have been selected a volunteer to help organize the conference.